 Although we were primarily interested in the global assessment of the speaker's verbal and nonverbal communication of affection, we designed specific verbal and nonverbal speaker codes to allow for the possibility that individual types of behaviors may not necessarily load together, and thus have a unique effect on the listeners' responses.
-We subsequently performed an exploratory factor analysis (detailed below).
-The verbal affection speaker codes designed to capture the verbal depth of the message included: (1) communicating emotional content (ICC=.79), (2) authenticity of words (ICC=.71), (3) deflecting communication of affectionate words (reverse coded, ICC=.85), (4) communicating feelings of security (ICC=.72).
-The nonverbal affection speaker codes designed to capture the extent to which an individual is an engaged and active participant in a social interaction included: (1) engagement (ICC=.83), (2) enjoyment (ICC=.79), (3)

-expressiveness (ICC=.79), (4) tension (reverse coded, ICC=.79), (5) coldness (reverse coded, ICC=.83), and (6) looking "in love" (ICC=.79).
-The listener receptiveness codes were intended to capture the listeners' behavioral acceptance of the message included: (1) withdrawal (ICC=.90), (2) coldness (ICC=.70) and (3) looking loved (ICC=.86).
+We subsequently performed an exploratory factor analysis (EFA; detailed below).
+The verbal affection speaker codes designed to capture the verbal depth of the message included (a) communicating emotional content (intraclass correlation [ICC] = .79), (b) authenticity of words (ICC = .71), (c) deflecting communication of affectionate words (reverse coded, ICC = .85), and (d) communicating feelings of security (ICC = .72).
+The nonverbal affection speaker codes designed to capture the extent to which an individual is an engaged and active participant in a social interaction included (a) engagement (ICC = .83), (b) enjoyment (ICC = .79), (c) expressiveness (ICC = .79), (d) tension (reverse coded, ICC = .79), (e) coldness (reverse coded, ICC = .83), and (f) looking "in love" (ICC = .79).
+The listener receptiveness codes were intended to capture the listeners' behavioral acceptance of the message included (a) withdrawal (ICC = .90), (b) coldness (ICC = .70), and (c) looking loved (ICC = .86).
 See Table 1 for full description of speaker and listener codes presented to the coders to make their ratings.

 We assembled a total of three undergraduate coder groups and assigned each group to make ratings for one of the three samples.
-We provided all coders with a detailed coding scheme and coders attended four to six 2-hour intensive training sessions to ensure interrater reliability.
-Coders rated all questions with the following metric: 1-2=low, 3-5=moderate, 6-7=high and were asked to keep in mind the frequency, intensity and duration of each behavior (Overall et al., 2013).
+We provided all coders with a detailed coding scheme and coders attended four to six 2-hr intensive training sessions to ensure interrater reliability.
+Coders rated all questions with the following metric: 1 to 2 = low, 3 to 5 = moderate, 6 to 7 = high, and were asked to keep in mind the frequency, intensity, and duration of each behavior (Overall et al., 2013).
 In the initial session, the first author provided in-depth instructions to the coders to describe each of the behaviors present in each category.
 After the verbal descriptions, the first author provided video examples to the coders to demonstrate high, medium, and low levels of each of the categories.
 The session concluded with the coders making independent ratings of six videos (three speakers and three listeners) to practice the coding scheme.
 After each video, all members revealed their ratings and were asked to discuss their rationale for making their selections.
 The first author confirmed correctly identified behavior and re-directed incorrect responses.
 We gave coders practice homework assignments and the coding team met for three additional follow-up sessions to ensure reliability of each category.
-After reliability in the training session was achieved at an intraclass correlation of .70 or higher (the benchmark for "very good" reliability; Mitchell, 1979), coders individually completed ratings for all videos within the sample, which were averaged together.
-Ratings were made for every 30-second conversation segment for both the speaker and the listener categories.
+After reliability in the training session was achieved at an intraclass correlation of .70 or higher (the benchmark for "very good" reliability; Mitchell, 1979), coders individually completed ratings for all videos within the sample, which were averaged together.1 Ratings were made for every 30-s conversation segment for both the speaker and the listener categories.